 For working age claimants – the introduction of Universal Credit will see the replacement of Housing Benefit with a Housing Cost Element payable within the Universal Credit.
-You will continue however to claim Council Tax Support with your District Council.
+You will continue however to claim Council Tax Support from your District Council.

 When should I claim?

-Please contact us for more advice.
-HB, LHA and CTB cannot normally be backdated, so you could lose benefit if you delay in claiming.
+Benefit cannot normally be backdated, so you could lose benefit if you delay in claiming.
 You can ask for a late claim to be backdated, this request must be in writing on the application form, or in a separate letter, but we will have to be sure that there is good cause for your delay in claiming.